 Where Does This Growth Pattern Leave You?

 The zigzag growth pattern across states and disciplines is common for U.S.-based telehealth.
 As mentioned in a prior lesson, the U.S. is a country organized as 50 independent fiefdoms, each with their own decision makers and regulations.
 As with interjurisdictional practice, state rulings can seem outdated even as they start and be directly opposed to other states in their rulings.
 If you are from another country than the U.S., you may want to check with your local authorities to find movement in this regard.
 Many other countries are ahead of the U.S. with reimbursement for a variety of different telehealth services.

-The important news to take away from this page is that RPM is here and will create more reimbursement opportunities for you if you keep your eyes open.
+The important news to take away from this page is that remote patient monitoring is here and will create more reimbursement opportunities for you if you keep your eyes open.

-How to keep your eyes open for RPM reimbursement opportunities:2
+How to keep your eyes open for remote patient monitoring reimbursement opportunities:2

 - Subscribe for the TBHI NEWS, a free newsletter that collects the top 10-12 articles every week and drops them into your email inbox.
 To subscribe, click here.